 - Interview required for 10th, 11th and 12th graders interested in working outreach events, tot shabbats, Erev Rosh Hashanah and one-off events throughout the year.

 - Liability waiver required for all overnight retreats and programs.

 Upon completion of the program (at which time teens will have staffed real Tawonga programs), all participants will be awarded with a Tawonga Certificate of Youth Training Excellence, granting them paid work status for Tawonga programs as well as for other Jewish agencies.

-- Hands-on youth serving trainings that will begin with Jewish text study as a lens through which to learn (one training required to staff any Tawonga program)
+- Hands-on youth serving trainings, many beginning with Jewish text study as a lens through which to learn

 - Social justice volunteer outings with local non-profit organizations such as the SF Food Bank and Glide Memorial Church (eligible for community service hours)